+It can be difficult to know what to expect following a DUI arrest in Charleston.
+The exact booking process may differ depending on the circumstances and the location of the arrest.
 If an automobile accident has occurred, for example, an arrestee may first be brought to a hospital for a medical examination prior to finishing the booking process.
 If there is no crash, they may move directly to a blood alcohol test at a police station.

 Refusing a Blood Alcohol Content Test

 A person can refuse to take a blood alcohol content test anytime they have been arrested, but there will be consequences under South Carolina’s implied consent law that results in an immediate suspension of the driver’s license.
 According to state law, anyone who drives with a license in South Carolina is giving implicit consent to a blood alcohol test.
-Still, refusing a blood alcohol test may still be advisable, particularly if a driver has previous DUI convictions.
+Still, refusing a blood alcohol test may still be advisable, particularly if a driver in Charleston has previous DUI convictions.

 When to Contact an Attorney

-The Supreme Court has recognized that a traffic stop investigation, even for a DUI situation, is not one that triggers a Sixth Amendment right to counsel so there is no guaranteed right under the Constitution to be able to talk with an attorney during the DUI stop.
+The Supreme Court has recognized that a traffic stop investigation, even for a DUI situation, is not one that triggers a Sixth Amendment right to counsel, so there is no guaranteed right under the Constitution to be able to talk with an attorney during the DUI stop.

-Steps to Take After an Arrest
+Steps to Take After an Arrest in Charleston